 Strippers aside, the worst name of 1975 goes to a Great Ancoats Street bar.
 Somebody somewhere had thought it clever to open a place called ‘The Desert.’
 Upstairs there was ‘an Italian restaurant which offers Escalope of Veal Elisabeth.’
 That seems a recipe as lost in time as The Desert.
 It was so convincingly empty the authors suggest all it misses is a ‘lorry load of sand.’

 Some elements to pub life 37 years ago seem strangely fabulous in retrospect.
 The Oxford Road Station Bar sold ‘draft Bovril.’
 Genius.

 The Manchester Pub Guide makes for an amusing read although none of it seems like a world you could miss too much.

 Punk is about to happen and if Freddie Mercury and Queen are your thing then you're in for a treat.
 Fondue parties are probably everywhere – the rest, from design to food to economic outlook, is on the slide.

-The latter aspect of life 2012 shares with 1975.
-But in so much else the Manchester city centre of today seems ten times better.
-As for booze and food, give me the variety and range of 2012 any day.
+Unfortunately, we do share the latter aspect with 1975, but in so much else the Manchester city centre of today seems ten times better.
+As for booze and food, give me the city's current variety and range any day.

 Those 1970s eh?

 Fade to beige.
 Let's stroll down to The Playground, see what the bird on stage looks like.
-Maybe we'll bump into Gene Hunt, knock back some fizzy lager.
+Maybe we'll bump into Gene Hunt from Life on Mars, knocking back some fizzy lager.